sophiya02/GlideStats-Basketball/README.md

-# Basketball-StatsNow
+# GlideStats-Basketball
-Basketball StatsNow is a ServiceNow application built using the balldontlie.io API open source project. balldontlie.io is a free API with no signup or key required, so all you need to do is install this application and you can get started.
+GlideStats Basketball is a ServiceNow application built using the balldontlie.io API open source project. balldontlie.io is a free API with no signup or key required, so all you need to do is install this application and you can get started.

 <img src="https://i.imgur.com/668ZbjN.png" height="420" width="" >